trizel-ai/trizel-epistemic-engine/README.md

-# Trizel Epistemic Engine
+# trizel-epistemic-engine

-Welcome to the **Trizel Epistemic Engine** repository.
-This engine powers epistemic reasoning for complex systems.
+Phase-2 of the TRIZEL project: an audit-safe epistemic state engine.

-## Phase-2 Execution Directive
+## Phase-2 Scope (Authoritative)

-[Phase-2 Execution Directive](docs/PHASE2_EXECUTION_DIRECTIVE.md): Phase-2 is epistemic-only, no physics, no theory comparison.
+Phase-2 is **epistemic-only**.
+It defines, stores, and validates epistemic states without performing physics, analysis, inference, or theory comparison.

-## Additional Documentation

-For more details, visit the project documentation or consult the [Phase-2 Execution Directive](docs/PHASE2_EXECUTION_DIRECTIVE.md).

----

-Stay tuned for updates!
+All execution rules, constraints, and enforcement logic for Phase-2 are defined in:

+**docs/PHASE2_EXECUTION_DIRECTIVE.md**

+Interpretation, modeling, and analysis are explicitly out of scope for Phase-2.

+Nothing else.
+No examples.
+No rationale.
+No scientific claims.